Bill Dahlen: Playing career

 After the 1903 season, Dahlen was traded to the Giants, the team he'd always strived to play for, in exchange for pitcher Jack Cronin and Charlie Babb.
 While Cronin and Babb contributed only three bad years to Brooklyn, Dahlen posted great numbers with the Giants, leading the league with 80 RBI in his first year, 1904.
 In 1905 he was again among the RBI leaders, despite hitting only .242, as the Giants won their first World Series title.
 Although he was hitless in the five-game Series, he contributed with flawless defense and by drawing three walks and stealing three bases.
 He was often considered one of the quietest players in the game, keeping to himself most of the time.
 After the 1907 season, he was traded to the Boston Doves, for whom he played his last two full seasons.
 In 1909 he broke Jake Beckley's record of 2,386 career games; his record was broken in turn by Honus Wagner in 1914.
 He was named Brooklyn's manager for the 1910 season, but never finished above 6th place in four seasons.
 His last playing appearances were three games as a pinch-hitter in 1910, and one game at shortstop in 1911.

 In a 21-season career, Dahlen batted .272; his 84 home runs were then among the fifteen highest totals in history, and ranked behind only Herman Long (91) among shortstops.
 His 289 stolen bases after the statistic was redefined in 1898 were then among the ten highest totals, as were his 547 total steals since they were first recorded in 1887.
 His records for games and putouts at shortstop were broken by Rabbit Maranville, and his mark for assists was surpassed by Luis Aparicio, with his NL record standing until Ozzie Smith broke it in 1993; his record for double plays was broken by Roger Peckinpaugh.
 Dahlen's 14,566 total chances at all positions have been surpassed by only Maranville (16,091) and Wagner (15,536).
+His reputation as a hot-headed player led to Dahlen being ejected 34 times as a player, tied for the 4th-most in MLB history.

 Managerial career

 As early as 1908, Brooklyn owner Charles Ebbets sought to have Dahlen manage his club, though he was unable to achieve this until the 1910 season.

-In four years as a manager, all for Brooklyn, he posted a 251–355 record for a .414 winning percentage; he earned his nickname with a ferocious arguing style which drew 65 ejections as a manager, still among the top ten in history.
+In four years as a manager, all for Brooklyn, he posted a 251–355 record for a .414 winning percentage; his reputation as a hot-headed player continued as a manager, drawing 36 ejections in only four seasons.
+Dahlen tied an MLB record by being ejected 11 times in the 1910 MLB season, followed up with another 10 ejections in 1911, only trailing John McGraw in 1905-1906 for most ejections in a two-year span.